The category

 CS platforms hit a complexity ceiling

 Gainsight has launched renewal-specific agents in 2026.
 ChurnZero has too.
-They’re expensive (six-figure annual commitments), implementation-heavy (5–6 months), and locked inside walled-garden platforms — bolt-on AI on top of legacy architectures.
-The category is up for grabs because nobody has shipped an Agent-First implementation yet.
+They’re expensive (six-figure annual commitments), implementation-heavy (5–6 months), and locked inside walled-garden platforms: bolt-on AI on top of legacy architectures.
+The category is up for grabs because nobody has shipped an implementation where the agents run the motion end-to-end yet.

 The architecture

-Most products checking the AI box today are interface improvements — a Copilot panel, a summarization button — sitting on a traditional product architecture.
+Most products checking the AI box today are interface improvements (a Copilot panel, a summarization button) sitting on a traditional product architecture.
 The agent is a side feature; the dashboard is still the product.
-Agent-First inverts that.
+BaseCommand inverts that: the agents run the motion.

 The thesis